pedrocarrico/nif/README.md

 	=> true

 ### Description

-This is a simple project used to learn and teach the basics of ruby syntax, unit testing and code coverage.
+This gem covers the generation and validation of the Portuguese Fiscal Code (or NIF).
-It covers the generation and validation of the Portuguese Fiscal Code (or NIF).
+I encourage you to contribute but be sure to include a test covering your changes in your pull request.
-If you want to contribute be sure to make a test covering your changes.
+I've tested it on ruby 1.8.7-p358, 1.9.3-p125 and rails 3.2.3.

 Have fun!